-I look forward to working with both Industry and the Committee throughout 2015 as we continue to grow the recognition and education of the Code.
+I wish to thank Lyndall Blake and Jodie Hughes for their assistance in administering the code.
+I look forward to continuing to work with both Industry and the Committee throughout 2015/16 as we continue to grow the recognition and education of the Code.